AI Slop: The Definitive 2026 Guide (with Real Data)

 Trajectory 2: backlash.
 Users develop AI-detection instincts the same way they developed banner-blindness.
 Conversion rates on AI-default sites drop.
 Brands that ship slop get penalized.
 Anti-slop becomes the standard, the way responsive design became the standard a decade ago.

 Both trajectories make slop expensive.
-The cost may be a soft cost (lost trust, lost variety, lost conversion) or a hard cost (ranking penalty, refund rate, attrition).
+The cost may be soft (lost trust, lost variety, lost conversion) or hard (ranking penalty, refund rate, attrition).
 Either way, the teams that invest in distinctiveness today are pricing themselves into the market that will exist in 24 months.

 Start scanning